eserlxl/Arch-AI/README.md

 ### Naval Attack
 Arch AI can start a Naval attack using the Warships.

+### Base Expansion Mechanism
+Arch AI continues to construct buildings and try to expand during the whole game.

 ### New Priority List
 Arch AI uses a different priority list that includes infantry, guards and army to improve unit production rate and includes several construction queues that optimizes building construction.